1 Thessalonians 4:1-8

 *Don’t cheat your wife by dreaming of other women.

-*Don’t cheat your future husband or wife by giving away that which
+*Don’t cheat your future husband or wife by giving away your purity.

 Immorality is like that.
-It always cheats someone else—usually someone you love very much.
-Just ask any wife whose husband left.
-Just ask any parent who child had an affair.
-Just any church members who saw their pastor fall into sexual sin.
+It always cheats someone else, usually someone you love very much.
+Just ask any wife whose husband left her.
+Just ask any parent whose child had an affair.
+Just ask any church members who saw their pastor fall into sexual sin.

 III.
-Three Facts God Wants You To Know 7-8
+Three Facts God Wants You to Know

 Our text closes with three reasons why this command is so important.
 Each one applies directly to us today.

 #1: God will punish those who practice immorality.